Chaitra1204/IMPACT_HACKOTHAN/README.md

-# Sukoon: Digital Vitality Sentry
+# Sukoon: AI Mental Health Assistant

 Sukoon is a clinical-inspired digital wellbeing platform that detects early burnout signals from daily behavior and optional voice biomarkers.
 It translates raw lifestyle patterns into actionable recovery guidance, safety escalation, and a longitudinal stress timeline.